Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTS 150 is 11% faster than the GeForce GT 430 (OEM) in general, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTS 150 is 11% faster than the GeForce GT 430 (OEM) overall, due to its greater data rate. (explain)

-Texel RateThe GeForce GTS 150 is much (approximately 323%) more effective at anisotropic filtering than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GTS 150 should be quite a bit (about 323%) better at AF than the GeForce GT 430 (OEM). (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTS 150 is a better choice, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTS 150 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison